 A solid foundation on which to build your career, the William Mitchell first-year curriculum prepares students to represent clients, argue before a judge, and do the work of the lawyer—even before they earn J.D.s.

 From day one, courses build on one another, so students see how the concepts and skills they’ve learned in one class relate to their other classes.

-The highlight of the first year for many students is WRAP (Writing and Representation: Advice and Persuasion).
+The highlight of the first year for many students is WRAP (Writing and Representation: Advocacy and Problem Solving).
 WRAP helps students begin to master the skills needed to be effective advocates—researching, writing, interviewing, counseling, and professionalism—in a small class setting.

 The entire first year is devoted to ensuring that students have a thorough understanding of core legal concepts and skills as well as an understanding of the level of professionalism it takes to move on to advanced courses, clinics, specialized areas of the law, and externships.